 Are you looking for inspiration for shapes for your child to sew?
 How about making a pocket pal using cookie cutters?
 A pocket pal is a tiny stuffed softie that fits in a pocket.

-Using large, simple cookie cutters as templates for tracing shapes onto felt, you and your child can make a pocket pal, or several!
+Using extra large, I mean really big, simple cookie cutters as templates for tracing shapes onto felt, you and your child can make a pocket pal, or several!
 Visit the cookie cutter section at your favourite kitchen supply store and look for shapes that are not too complicated.

 Think for a moment how it would feel to learn a new skill that requires intense concentration while sitting at a table made high enough for someone twice your size, in a chair twice your size.
 That is something I think about a lot when I teach kids to sew.